 The bill also provides for a board of directors that will offer aid and assistance to both the SBP and the SUP.
-Members of the board will be: the SBP, the SBVP, the President of the Hall Presidents Council, the Student Body Treasurer, a faculty member who will same program and as a conhold a two year term, to be se- sequence will share the same lected by the board, the Vice President for Student Affairs, Rev. Charles McCarragher, C.S.C. and the SUP, once he has been appointed.
-This board will be reguired to present a report to the Senate at least once a semester on its activity as well as the accomplishments of the Union.
+Members of the board will be: the SBP, the SBVP, the President of the Hall Presidents Council, the Student Body Treasurer, a faculty member who will same program and as a con-hold a two year term, to be se- sequence will share the same

+President for Student Affairs, Rev. Charles McCarragher, C.S.C. and the SUP, once he has been appointed.
+This board will be required to present a report to the Senate at least once a semester on its activity as well as the accomplishments of the Union.